yoctoproject/poky/documentation/toaster-manual/reference.rst

 ===============

-In addition to the web user interface and the scripts that start and stop Toaster, command-line commands exist through the ``manage.py`` management script.
+In addition to the web user interface and the scripts that start and stop Toaster, command-line commands are available through the ``manage.py`` management script.
 You can find general documentation on ``manage.py`` at the
 `Django <https://docs.djangoproject.com/en/2.2/topics/settings/>`__